- Defining the concept

 - "Essential complexity is caused by the problem to be solved, and nothing can remove it; if users want a program to do 30 different things, then those 30 things are essential and the program must do those 30 different things." — http://en.wikipedia.org/wiki/No_Silver_Bullet

 We also can't predict the adaptive capacity of collaborative communities.
-Wikipedia has succeeded in less than 10 years of covering much more knowledge than anything.
+Wikipedia has succeeded in less than 20 years in gathering much more knowledge than anything else.
 Few people predicted success at the current levels.

 It's one of those things it's hard to tell at which precise instant that complexity "took over" and maybe by the time you see it, it's hard to reverse course.